Germany: Hotel says employee cleared over antisemitism claim | DW | 20.10.2021

 Speaking with the local Leipziger Volkszeitung newspaper, he said the videos are not clear enough to show whether and for how long his necklace was visible.
 He said he placed his trust in the judiciary, as he has filed a legal complaint against the hotel for discrimination.

-Westin Leipzig has said that following the report, the employee will not face further consequences but has not been fully reinistated due to what it called the "massive hosility" he still faces.
+Westin Leipzig has said that following the report, the employee will not face further consequences but has not been fully reinstated due to what it called the "massive hostility" he still faces.

 es/wd (dpa, EPD)